 - Get vaccinated before you travel.

-Not all medications available over the counter or by prescription in Australia are available in other countries.
+Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may be illegal or a controlled substance, even if prescribed by an Australian doctor.
-Example: medicines containing pseudoephedrine are banned in Panama.
+For example: medicines containing pseudoephedrine are banned in Panama.

-Take enough legal prescription medicine with you to last for the duration of your stay so you remain in good health.
+Take enough legal prescription medicine with you to last for the duration of your stay.
 Medicines must be in their original packaging and have a clear label.
-Carry copies of your prescription and a dated letter from your doctor explaining the reason why the medication is being taken and stating what the medicine is, its generic name, how much you'll take and that it's for personal use only.
+Carry copies of your prescription and a dated letter from your doctor.
+It should explain the reason why the medication is taken and what it is, its generic name, how much you'll take and that it's for personal use only.

-Yellow fever is endemic and there is widespread transmission of Zika virus in Panama.
+Yellow fever is widespread and there is widespread transmission of Zika virus.
 The Australian Department of Health advises pregnant women to discuss any travel plans with their doctor and defer non-essential travel to Zika virus-affected areas.